chiaxin/MayaAPI101/dotnet/dotnet_command_ch1.md

 [MPxCommandSyntaxArg(typeof(ArgType))]

-+ MPxCommandSyntexArg : This attribute ensures that this argument is added to the syntax.
++ MPxCommandSyntaxArg : This attribute ensures that this argument is added to the syntax.

 + ArgType : The type of the argument (for example : System.String)